Total Drama World Tour: Plot

 As with the previous seasons, fifteen returning contestants and two new ones (Alejandro and Sierra, later three with the addition of Blaineley) partake in an elimination-based competition for the grand prize of C$1,000,000 (US$731,485.00), led by series host Chris McLean (Christian Potenza).

 In this season, contestants are taken around the world throughout international based challenges and are required to break into song whenever Chris rings a special chime (usually forced and when a mishap happens; Bridgette gets stuck to a pole, the 15 contestants remaining fall off the plane onto Japan, the final four are attacked by a condor, etc.), or face instant elimination.
 There are 30 songs in total, and every episode takes place in a different location.

-As the contestants are eliminated, they take the "Drop of Shame" by parachuting out of the plane in which the elimination ceremonies take place.
-When eliminated, they lose the chance at the million dollars (though such an elimination may not be permanent) and are forced to be sent home.
+As the contestants are eliminated, they take the "Drop of Shame".

-The winner of Total Drama World Tour is Alejandro in Canada, while Heather is the runner-up.
-However, in the American version and iTunes version, Heather is the winner.
-Beth, Eva, Geoff, Justin, Katie, Sadie, and Trent do not return to compete; instead, they appear on the aftermath special, sitting in the peanut gallery and on the last episode while cheering for the finalists, Alejandro and Heather.

-However, as stated multiple times in following seasons, there was never any clear winner, as the money was thrown into a volcano by Ezekiel, making the money burn into ashes.
-This is the second season (the first one being Total Drama Island) in the series where no contestant wins anything.

-This season's entire plot structure and elements is expanded into a related series called Total Drama Presents: The Ridonculous Race which aired in 2015.
+This season's entire plot structure and elements is expanded into a related series called Total Drama Presents: The Ridonculous Race, which aired in 2015.
 This series also takes place around the world and also features eighteen competitors (teams) like Total Drama World Tour, however whereas World Tour was still organized like Survivor, The Ridonculous Race was based on The Amazing Race.

 Episodes

-Total Drama World Tour is a Canadian animated television series which premiered on June 10, 2010 at 8:30 p.m.
-EST on Teletoon and it premiered on June 21, 2010 at 9:00 p.m.
+Total Drama World Tour is a Canadian animated television series which premiered on June 10, 2010, at 8:30 p.m.
+EST on Teletoon and it premiered on June 21, 2010, at 9:00 p.m.
 EST on Cartoon Network.
 It aired on ABC3 at 6:40 a.m. in Australia.